ByteTools Logo

 No, if done correctly.
 The strategies in this guide—caching, smart model selection, compression—don't sacrifice quality.
 You're eliminating waste (repeated context, verbose prompts, unnecessary output) while using the right-sized model for each task.
 A/B testing during rollout ensures quality metrics remain stable.

-Full optimization (model selection, batching): 3-4 weeks, 60%+ savings
+Full optimization (model selection, batching): typically within the first month

 Should I switch all requests to cheaper models?